How Public Health Issues Affect Lung Health

 Outdoor air pollution—smog (ozone), particle pollution and other pollutants—continues to threaten our nation's health.
 Especially at risk are children, older adults and people with lung diseases.
 Ensuring the air outside is safe to breathe is a challenge.
 Here's why:

 - Air pollution: Major sources of pollution are all around us, from power plants to manufacturing facilities to the vehicles we drive.
 Want to know how much pollution is in your community?
-You can find out at the State of the Air.
+You can find out from the American Lung Association's State of the Air annual report.

 - Climate change: The buildup of greenhouse gases is creating warmer temperatures, which increase the risk of unhealthful ozone and particle pollution levels.
 Climate change also leads to other health threats from heat waves, drought, flooding, more intense hurricanes and the spread of disease.